AndreaSanchezTapia/iyo-apero_ast/content/about/header/index.md

 I hold a BSc in Biology (UNAL, Colombia), a MSc in Ecology (UFRJ.
 Brazil), and a PhD in Botany (ENBT-JBRJ Brazil).  <!--  --> An html version of my résumé can be found [here](https://andreasancheztapia.gitlab.io/cv/).

 I have a deep interest in Open and Responsible Science.
 I have been using and teaching R since 2009 and 2013, respectively.
-I am a [CODATA-RDA](https://www.ictp-saifr.org/2018-codata-rda-school-of-research-data-science/) alumna and a Certified Carpentries Instructor.
-I co-organized RLadies Rio de Janeiro and now I am part of [Forwards](https://forwards.github.io/about/), the R Foundation taskforce for inclusion and diversity.
+I am a [CODATA-RDA](https://www.ictp-saifr.org/2018-codata-rda-school-of-research-data-science/) _alumna_ and a Certified Carpentries Instructor.
+I co-organized RLadies Rio de Janeiro.
 I recently started collaborating in translation workflows for [The Turing Way](https://the-turing-way.netlify.app/afterword/contributors-record.html#andrea-sanchez-tapia).

 I post content in [English](/categories/english/), [Spanish](/categories/español/), and [Portuguese](/categories/português/).
 Whenever possible, I post materials in more than one language.